|

 of the record with the item's description (i.e., the field that tells you

 a book has 241 pages and is 27 cm. tall.)
+If you know precise

 information about the book you are looking for, then you should use AUTHOR,